diseraluca/diseraluca.github.io/_posts/2020-04-24-partitioning-integers-in-factor.md

 ~~~

+One thing that I was initially dabbling was testing the order of the produced sequence of partitions.
+I later decided to avoid enforcing a particular order ( even tough we do have a specific order in which we generate the partitions ) as I don't think that such an invariant makes sense in this context.

 While it was meant to be throwaway code, I still am not happy with it.

 While I find it customary to check for type-correctness trough unit-testing in dynamic languages, I still dislike the fat it brings to a test suite.